tevans78/certifications/README.md

 2. Approve the PR and merge it into `staging` branch.

 4. Request a build of the [staging openliberty.io site from Travis CI](https://travis-ci.com/github/OpenLiberty/openliberty.io).
+The process is exactly the same as described in the previous section for building the draft site (Trigger custom build of `master` branch).

 5. When the build has finished, check to make sure the page renders correctly on the [staging site](https://staging-openlibertyio.mybluemix.net/).